31 March 2020 (Updated 15 June 2020)

 What about the multi-inflammatory syndrome?

-You may have heard some news reports from New York, London and Italy of children developing a type of hyperinflammatory syndrome after being infected by SARS-CoV-2.
-This syndrome has been called Paediatric Multisystem Inflammatory Syndrome – Temporally Associated with SARS-CoV-2 (or PIMS-TS), and it has some features that are similar to other rare auto-inflammation diseases, such as Kawasaki disease.
+You may have heard news reports of children developing a type of hyperinflammatory syndrome after being infected by SARS-CoV-2.
+This syndrome is called Paediatric Multisystem Inflammatory Syndrome – Temporally Associated with SARS-CoV-2 (or PIMS-TS), and it has some features that are similar to other rare auto-inflammation diseases, such as Kawasaki disease.
 Doctors from around the world don’t know why a very small number of children develop this condition when most other children are not affected.
 This is an extremely uncommon disease and most children who have developed the condition, including critically ill children, have all made a good recovery.

 Are children ‘super-spreaders’ of the coronavirus?